 Ross Perot, by not dropping out of the campaign and by selecting Jerry Brown as his running mate, is able to become the first independent president since George Washington.
 After constant battles with Congress, Ross decides to blow up the two party system, and create the Freedom Party, a party of centrists, moderates, and the politically disaffected which recruits politicians like John McCain, Paul Tsongas, and Joe Lieberman, while recruiting other influential people like Al Sharpton, Ralph Nader, Donald Trump, Jon Stewart, and Jello Biafra.
-Under Ross Perot many good things happen: a balanced budget amendment is passed, an anti-lobbying bill goes through Congress, the Internet is made more widespread and available, NAFTA is killed, and the Rwandan genocide is stopped.
+Under Ross Perot many good things happen: a balanced budget amendment is passed, anti-lobbying and campaign finance reform bills go through Congress, the Internet is made more widespread and available, NAFTA is killed, and the Rwandan Genocide is stopped.

 However the state of the world becomes a lot more chaotic: Stormfront grows into a far-right terrorist group that murders many influential people.
 Islamic terrorism in France plunges Europe into a war on terror.
 The Russian far right becomes a lot more influential with Chechnya and Russia's economic collapse.
 Japan is plagued by attacks from Aum Shinrikyo.

 Another hallmark of the TL is the vivid alternate pop culture, which helps characterize the world even further.
 One of the most infamous moments of the TL is the death of Steven Spielberg at the hands of Stormfront, with Saving Private Ryan dedicated to his memory and a number of other projects of his circulating around Hollywood in various forms.

 Brandon Lee has lived to become one of Hollywood’s biggest action stars, having starred in TTL Matrix

 movie (of which there is only one, which flopped) and another movie based on Metal Gear Solid